olugbenga1/data-structures-and-algorithm/introduction.md

         const b = a; // a = 1, b = 1

         b = 2; // a = 1, b = 2
     }

+#### Assignment by Reference

+const c = { value: 1 };
+let d = c; // c.value = 1, d.value = 1
+d.value = 2; // c.value = 2, d.value = 2

+### Methods, Properties, Parameters, Arguments

+`Properties` are information about the object or value, while

+`Methods` perform an action on the object or value - either to change it or tell us something about it.

+`Parameters` are the names of variables present in function definition.

+`Arguments` are the real values that are passed to the function and received by them

+Technically only objects have methods and properties but javascript overcomes this with primitive data types by creating a wrapper object around it.
+This all happens in the background, so for all intent and purposes, it looks like primitive data types have methods and properties.

+All properties of primitive data types are immutable, meaning they are unable to be changed.

+We access properties of string using dot notation or square brackets.

+Since a method is an action that a primitive data type or object can perform, we use dot notation followed by parentheses to access methods.
+This is a good way to differentiate between methods and properties.

+    {
+        let name = "Alexa";
+        name.length; // 5 - property

+        name.toUpperCase(); // method

+        name.charAt(2); // method

+        Few other string methods are indexOf(), lastIndexOf(), concat(), trim(), repeat() }